Cyclone1070/autocmd/docs/contributing/tool.md

 ### Inputs
 - Tool invocations from executor/agent paths.
-- Invocation arguments and execution context.
+- Invocation arguments and execution context (provided to `Execute`).

 ### Outputs
 - Prepared invocations from `Prepare`.